BasedLinux/bsd/doc/manual/source/development/testing.md

 [  SKIPPED ] WorkerProtoTest.storePath_write
 ...
 ```
-will regenerate the "golden master" expected result for the `libnixstore` characterisation tests.
+will regenerate the "golden master" expected result for the `libbsdstore` characterisation tests.
 The characterisation tests will mark themselves "skipped" since they regenerated the expected result instead of actually testing anything.

 ### Unit test support libraries